A creamy, healthy and simple homemade Mexican Horchata that’s naturally sweetened with medjool dates instead of refined sugar!

-Horchata is one of the first things I have a tendency to order at a Mexican restaurant – it’s a combination of refreshing, sweet, quenching, and fragrant.
+Horchata is one of the first things I have a tendency to order at a Mexican restaurant.
+It’s a combination of refreshing, sweet, quenching, and fragrant.

-But I still want horchata 🙂
+But I still want horchata.

-This easily recipe for horchata relies on simple medjool dates to naturally sweeten the beverage without taking away from the authenticity of what we know is one of the most widely consumed beverages in Latin America.
+This easily recipe for horchata relies on simple medjool dates.
+Dates naturally sweeten the beverage without taking away from the authenticity of this delicious beverage.
+It is, after all, one of the most widely consumed beverages in Latin America.

 Save the pits from the dates – they grow incredibly well in warm weather climates!

 Making this horchata is so incredibly easy.
 I love to soak the rice the night prior, then blend in the morning.
 The blender does the challenging work of pureeing it up as best as it can, before being strained through a fine, mesh strainer into a quart-size jug.